JonahKF/css-exercises-fork/flex/02-flex-header/README.md

 - Your solution does not use floats, inline-block, or absolute positioning.

 - Note: For this exercise, it's completely acceptable to not match the font-family.

+### Solution Differences
+- padding 8px on header, not ul
+- space-between, not space-around
+- margin 0 on ul